My name is Eugene. I’m a software engineer at Kensho, working on Kensho’s search engine and knowledge graph.

 In my second project, Arolyn Conwill and I showed how two strains of bacteria can help each other survive in a multi-drug environment.
 This work has been accepted for publication in PNAS (April 2016).

 During my time as a graduate student, Jonathan Friedman and I released a python package for performing high-throughput data analysis for flow cytometry (http://eyurtsev.github.io/FlowCytometryTools/).

-I completed my undergraduate in physics at the College of Creative Studies at the University of California, Santa Barbara.
-At UCSB, I worked with Professor Paul Hansma on the Reference Point Indentation Instrument (also Active Life Scientific).
+In the far far past… I completed my undergraduate in physics at the College of Creative Studies at the University of California, Santa Barbara.
+At UCSB, I worked with Professor Paul Hansma on the Reference Point Indentation Instrument (also see Active Life Scientific).

-During my free time, I play guitar and drink tea… well, mostly drink tea.
+During my free time, I play guitar and drink tea… but mostly I just drink tea.